 Criteria for Graduation

-Those working in Consciousness Studies Concentration are required to fulfill the degree requirements of the MA in Individualized Studies Program.
+Those working in Consciousness Studies Concentration are required to fulfill the degree requirements for the Master of Arts.
 You will accomplish this when you have met these specific Consciousness Studies degree criteria:

 - Demonstrated an understanding of the wide range of concerns, issues and questions central to Consciousness Studies, as identified under Core Learning Areas and in the Core Reading Resource list, and their relevance for your work.
 Part of doing this requires you to demonstrate an ability to articulate and have discourse with positions that are a challenge to your own perspective and practice.